Stricken Iranian oil tanker drifts into Japan's economic zone - coast guard

 It collided with the freighter CF Crystal (IMO:9497050) that was carrying grain from the United States about 160 nautical miles (184 km) off China's coast near Shanghai.

-The spokesman said that Chinese authorities turned down an offer from the Japanese Coast Guard to help, saying it would ask for help when needed.

-He said it was not clear if the tanker would drift into Japan's territorial waters, which are about 280 km (174 miles) away.

-The Coast Guard has sent patrol boats and aircraft to get the latest information about the tanker and is monitoring the situation, he said.
+The Coast Guard has sent patrol boats and aircraft to monitor the situation, said a spokesman for the Japan Coast Guard's 10th region based in Kagoshima.

+Fourteen ships are carrying out emergency response work, including one from Japan and two from South Korea, the transport ministry said in a statement released late on Friday.

 The Sanchi had a crew of 32 sailors at the time of the collision.
 The body of a mariner suspected to be from the ship was recovered on Monday and sent to Shanghai for identification.
 The rest of the crew, which included 30 Iranians and two Bangladeshis, remains missing.

-(Reporting by Yuka Obayashi in TOKYO; Writing by Josephine Mason in BEIJING; Editing by Christian Schmollinger)
+(Reporting by Yuka Obayashi in TOKYO Additional reporting by Muyu Xu and Christian Shepherd in BEIJING; Writing by Josephine Mason in BEIJING; Editing by Christian Schmollinger)